Emily-Keymon/Climate-Analysis/README.md

 ## Tasks
 ### Climate analysis
 1. Connected to sqlite database using SQLAlchemy create_engine.
-2. Used SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+2. Used SQLAlchemy automap_base() to reflect tables into classes and saved a reference to those classes called Station and Measurement.
 ### Precipitation analysis
 1. Designed a query to retrieve the last 12 months of precipitation data.
-2. Query precipitation data for dates within that range and sort records from oldest to newest.
-3. Plot the precipitation data for that date range.
-4. Calculate the summary statistics for the precipitation data.
+2. Queried the date and prcp values.
+3. Loaded the query results into a Pandas DataFrame and set the index to the date column.
+4. Sorted dataframe values by date.
+5. Plotted results using the .plot method.
-5. Use Pandas to print the summary statistics for the precipitation data.
+6. Use Pandas to print the summary statistics for the precipitation data.
 ### Station Analysis
 1. Designed a query to calculate the total number of stations.
 2. Designed a query to find the most active stations.
+3. Listed stations and observation counts in descending order.
 3. Determined which station had the highest number of observations.
 ### Temperature Analysis
 1. Designed a query to retrieve the last 12 months of temperature observation data (TOBS).